ericeidi/desafio-entrevista-nodejs/README.md

 - Management of company information including name, cnpj, address, telephone, car spaces and motorcycle spaces.
 - Management of user including name, email, username and password.
 - Inclusion of one or more vehicles for an user.
-- Management of parking spaces and preventing parking in occupied spaces of a certain company.
+- Management of parking spaces of a certain company.

 ## ⌨️ Technologies